 Where can I use a shade?

 Shades can be placed virtually anywhere and are great wherever you expect people to gather outside.
 The most common places we install shades are: Playgrounds, outdoor seating/dining areas, over bleachers, dugouts, band stands and near public pools.

 Our fabric is designed to withstand wind gusts up to 90 miles per hour, are resistant to mildew and rot and feature a special Lockstitch technique to prevent fraying and unraveling.

 We occasionally experience severe storms?
 How do we protect our shade?

 Whether your area experiences severe wind from storms and hurricanes or gets heavy snowfall, you can still have a shade.
 All shades can be removed and we offer an optional, quick release feature that enables you to quickly and easily remove and reattach the shade.
 Many customers choose to remove their shades during the winter and re-install them during the warmer summer months.

 How hot is too hot?

-Do you have your own questions?
+Do you have your own questions about Shade Structures?
 Contact an agent

 and get detailed answers about adding a shade to your space.